 - Money is the main source of stress for Americans2

 - 47 percent spend 3 or more work hours each week distracted by personal financial concerns3

-Let’s examine the main factors that affect a financial wellness program’s cost.
+Let’s examine the main factors that affect the price of a comprehensive financial wellness program.

 The more employees a company has, the less expensive it is per employee to have a financial wellness program.
 This is due to economies of scale, which simply means that the cost per unit goes down as the scale increases.

 The main reason for this PEPY decrease has to do with the administration of the program.
 There are several administrative functions that do not take more time or cost more money as the number of participants in the program increases.

 So, when the number of employees increases, but some costs stay fixed, the PEPY goes down.

 Although 80 percent of companies state that they offer a workplace financial wellness program and most feel that the plan is a quality plan, a recent PwC survey shows that only 24 percent of employees believe this is true6.